King of the Damned

 King of the Damned is a 1935 British prison film directed by Walter Forde and starring Conrad Veidt, Helen Vinson, Noah Beery and Cecil Ramage.
+It was written by Charles Bennett and Sidney Gilliat based on the play by John Chancellor.

 Plot summary

-Convict 83 is a prisoner on an island, where the harsh regime of the Governor pushes him to lead a revolt.

 At a convict settlement in the Caribbean, the convicts suffer under a new commandant, who sends them to do road work.
 The convicts, led by Convict 83, lead a revolt.
 Convict 83 falls for the commandant's daughter, Anna.
 The commandant dies in the fight.
 Anna escapes and sends a message to a warship which arrives at the settlement.
 Anna returns with Convict 83 to see that he gets a fair trial.